Los Angeles International Airport: History

 The first of the new passenger buildings, Terminals 7 and 8, were opened for United Airlines on June 25, 1961, following opening festivities that lasted several days.
 Terminals 2, 3, 4, 5, and 6 opened later that same year.

 There was a major expansion of the airport in the early 1980s, ahead of the 1984 Summer Olympic Games.
 In November 1983, a second-level roadway was added, Terminal 1 opened in January 1984 and the Tom Bradley International Terminal opened in June 1984.
 The original terminals also received expansions and updates in the 1980s.

 Since 2008, the airport has been undergoing another major expansion.
 All of the terminals are being refurbished, and the Tom Bradley International Terminal was substantially rebuilt, with a West Gates satellite concourse added.
-Outside of the terminal area, the LAX West Intermodal Transportation Facility with 4,300 parking spaces opened in 2021, replacing the former Lot C. A new LAX/Metro Transit Center and a LAX Consolidated Rent-A-Car Facility (ConRAC) are being built.
-All will be connected to the terminal area by the LAX Automated People Mover.
+Outside of the terminal area, the LAX West Intermodal Transportation Facility with 4,300 parking spaces opened in 2021, replacing the former Lot C. A new LAX/Metro Transit Center and an LAX Rental Car Center (RCC) were built.
+All will be connected to the terminal area by SkyLink.
 Altogether, those projects are expected to cost $30 billion and bring LAX's total gates from 146 to 182.
 Ultra low-cost carriers say project costs have made operations at LAX unsustainable under their low-fare model, with fees hitting around $50 per departing passenger.
 As a result, Allegiant Air is shutting its LAX crew base and cutting several routes.

 The "X" in LAX

 Before the 1930s, US airports used a two-letter abbreviation and "LA" served as the designation for Los Angeles Airport.
-With rapid growth in the aviation industry, in 1947, the identifiers were expanded to three letters, and "LA" received an extra letter to become "LAX".
+In 1947, with rapid growth in the aviation industry, the identifiers were expanded to three letters, and "LA" received an extra letter to become "LAX".
 The "X" does not have any specific meaning.
 "LAX" is also used for the Port of Los Angeles in San Pedro and by Amtrak for Union Station in Downtown Los Angeles.